 ♦What is a Relationship Summary?

-Beginning in the summer of 2020, all registered investment advisors and registered broker dealers are required to file a Relationship Summary (also known as Form CRS) with the Securities and Exchange Commission and deliver it to current and prospective clients.
+All registered investment advisors and registered broker dealers are required to file a Relationship Summary (also known as Form CRS) with the Securities and Exchange Commission and deliver it to current and prospective clients.
 The Relationship Summary can help you learn more about and compare the services, costs, conflicts of interest, standard of conduct and disciplinary history (if any) of investment advisors &/or broker dealers.
 Additional information and easy-to-use tools are available at the SEC's CRS website.
 Our most current Relationship Summary is available on our website.

 ♦Who can I call if I have additional questions about this information or about my account?